mmilano/SidePanelCollapse/README.md

 Any custom settings should be manually verified and validated for the context.
 For example, the durations are required to be valid CSS transition-duration values.
 If they are not, there may not be any overt indication that something is awry, but the side panel will not function correctly.

-## About the Options
+## sidepanelElement

-### The Side Panel Element Itself

-`sidepanelElement` must be a valid unique CSS selector for the top level of the side panel DOM element in the HTML.
+This selects the The Side Panel Element Itself.
+Its value must be a valid unique CSS selector for the top level of the side panel DOM element in the HTML page.
+As a test, if `document.querySelector()` returns the right element and only one element, then it should work correctly.

+## sidepanelCloseElement

+The side panel closing button.
+It must be a valid unique CSS selector for close button DOM element in the HTML page.
 As a test, if `document.querySelector()` returns the right element and only one element, then it should be valid.

-### The Side Panel Close Element

-`sidepanelCloseElement` must be a valid unique CSS selector for side panel's close button DOM element in the HTML.
-As a test, if `document.querySelector()` returns the right element and only one element, then it should be valid.

-If no close button is being used, pass `false` and the library will not look for a close button.
+If you do not want to use a close button, set `false` and the library will not look for a close button.
 If the CSS selector cannot be found in the DOM, the internal value will also be `false`.

-### Durations
+## Durations

-SidePanelCollapse implements different transition durations for regular opening and closing the panel, and has an additional duration for closing very fast.
+SidePanelCollapse implements different durations for regular open and transitions, and has another duration for closing very fast.

-#### Opening
+See [About Timing and the User Experience](#about-timing-and-the-user-experience) for thoughts about how SidePanelCollapse has been designed.

+### durationShow

 The panel opens using the duration value `durationShow`.
 The default value chosen is felt to be a good balance between two qualities: fast enough to be prompt and attentive, but not too fast that it feels pugnacious.

-#### Closing

-There are two closing durations: "**normal**", or standard, and "**fast**".

-##### Closing Normally
+### durationHide

+**Closing Normally:**
-When the side panel is closed using the close button, clicking the backdrop, or using the keyboard, the sidep anel closes using the duration value `durationHide`.
+When the side panel is closed using the close button, clicking the backdrop, or using the keyboard, the closing duration is the value `durationHide`.

-The default hide duration is chosen to be fast enough to get out of the way expediently but not overly fast.
+The default hide duration is chosen to be fast enough to get out of the way expediently without being too fast for the situation.

-##### Closing Fast
+### durationHideFast

-For a link that goes to another page, SidePanelCollapse is designed to close using the duration `durationHideFast`.
+**Closing Very Fast:** In certain situations, SidePanelCollapse closes the panel using the duration of `durationHideFast`.
 The default fast duration is about 1/3 of the standard closing duration.

 #### About Timing and the User Experience